RIP Peter Dickinson.

 If you are lost: James Pibble is a gentle ex-cop: He’s been fired.
 He’s sad about this. (“The sack, however prettily beribboned, tends to destroy a man’s confidence; and there had never been much of that in the first place.”)
 He’s been asked to help out at a foundation for telepathic children.
 (This is why the girl says, “Copper come.
 Lost ‘is ‘at.”
 She telepathically understands Pibble’s situation: His hat is gone.)
 The telepathy seems generated by their cathypnic condition.
 The kids mostly sleep, eat, and move slowly about the foundation, uttering the occasional premonition.

-A Pride of Heroes (also known as The Old English Peep Show) is less extreme, and a good starting point for those new to the author.
+A Pride of Heroes (also known as The Old English Peep Show) is less extreme than Sleep and His Brother.
 Dickinson himself called it a “baroque spoof.”
-At the old mansion now being run as a theme park, Pibble meets first a darling lion cub, then a whole pack of rather charming lions who hurt him a little bit by accident, and finally a serious man-eating lion, who of course is the “murderer” (although Pibble himself just barely escapes).
+At an old mansion now being run as a theme park, Pibble meets first a darling lion cub, then a whole pack of rather charming lions who hurt him a little bit by accident, and finally a serious man-eating lion, who of course is the “murderer.”
 It’s one of my favorite sequences in all of crime fiction.

 Dickinson’s final Pibble, One Foot in the Grave, is set in a rest home for the elderly.
 His last (non-Pibble) crime novel, Some Deaths Before Dying, has a similar milieu.
 Other Dickinson themes include mysteries set within an alternate monarchy (King and Joker, Skeleton-In-Waiting), memoirs of the last gasp of British glamor from between the world wars (The Last Houseparty, A Summer in the Twenties), and tangled politics in former colonial possessions (Tefuga, The Poison Oracle).